 - Compassion, patience, kindness and understanding go a long way to communicating and understanding what someone with a disability deals with and needs to happen.

 Being around someone with a disability can teach us about ourselves, but we must look for the understanding.
-There would be no stigma in society and disabled people would fit into their lives comfortably if attitudes towards them were to change.
+I believe we would reduce the stigma in society with disabled people fitting into their lives more comfortably, if attitudes towards them were to change.

 But what has happened to compassion, empathy tolerance, patience and understanding because that’s all it would take?
 If the shoe were on the other foot, others would expect nothing less from us.